-- 1.1 This report is focused on those firms whose primary business is that of being an Investment Firm.
+- 1.1 The Isle of Man Financial Services Authority's ("the Authority") regulatory objectives1 include "the reduction of financial crime".
+The Authority receives, and analyses, annual AML/CFT data from regulated and registered entities to help it monitor AML/CFT threats and trends in, and across, sectors.
+Reports are prepared to help show a view across sectors2, excluding gambling, that are subject to the Island's AML/CFT framework.
+The Authority also uses this information to help with its risk assessment of sectors, and individual firms. - 1.2 This report is focused on those firms whose primary business is that of being an Investment Firm.
 For this purpose "Investment Firm" includes those firms who primarily undertake investment / asset management (including to collective investment schemes), stockbroking and other investment business activity not solely confined to financial advisory activity.
 It specifically excludes those firms classified as financial advisors and any banks undertaking investment activity.
-Reports for other sectors are also produced. - 1.2 The population of Investment Firms varies in terms of the diversity of their client bases, activity undertaken, and core services provided.
-Some are focused on institutional business whereas others provide services to retail and general corporate customers. - 1.3 This report provides an analysis of two years of data and covers areas such as the geographical profile of customers and beneficial owners, Investment Firms' assessment of customer risk, reporting and monitoring of financial crime and sanctions, and the use of introducers and third parties. - 1.4 Table 1 below provides information on the population of Investment Firms who were required to submit the annual AML/CFT data return for December 2018 and December 2017.
+Reports for other sectors are also produced. - 1.3 The population of Investment Firms varies in terms of the diversity of their client bases, activity undertaken, and core services provided.
+Some are focused on institutional business whereas others provide services to retail and general corporate customers. - 1.4 This report provides an analysis of two years of data and covers areas such as the geographical profile of customers and beneficial owners, Investment Firms' assessment of customer risk, reporting and monitoring of financial crime and sanctions, and the use of introducers and third parties. - 1.5 Table 1 below provides information on the population of Investment Firms who were required to submit the annual AML/CFT data return for December 2019 and December 2018.